 Water from Allen Reservoir passes through our water treatment plant to ensure the high-quality drinking water we deliver to Lorne is safe and complies with guidelines for drinking water quality.
-Processes at the treatment plant are focused on guaranteeing the safety and quality of the water we deliver more so than the efficiency of this process.
+Processes at the treatment plant use water to clean (or backwash) the filters to guarantee the safety and quality of the water we deliver.

-We think there are changes we can make to our water treatment plant that can improve its efficiency.
+Whilst we use a minimal amount of potable water to do this, we think there are further changes we can make to our water treatment plant that can improve its efficiency.
 These changes will never compromise the quality of drinking water we provide, which remains the plant's critical function.
 However, every litre we can save as part of the process helps us to delay the need for bigger, more costly upgrades to the Lorne system in the future.
 Efficiency improvements could help save as much as 25 million litres each year.
 We will thoroughly investigate and implement these changes over the next five years.